material-motion/material-motion/specifications/interactions/director.md

 "Director" does not have to be a formal base type.
 An object that emits Plans across a variety of targets can be considered a Director.

-Directors have little — if any — imperative code that directly applies motion to targets.
+Directors have little — if any — imperative code that directly applies changes to targets.
 Directors prefer to describe motion in terms of declarative plans.
 Directors may have a large amount of imperative code that coordinates the registration of plans.

 ## MVP